smaht-dac/submitr/docs/source/advanced_usage.rst

     view-portal-object --env data dca16310-5127-4347-bd58-10f8fb5516b2
     view-portal-object --env data /SubmissionCenter/smaht_dac

-Note there is nothing really that this command does that you cannot also do by interacting the SMaHT Portal directly via your browser, but some command-line savvy users may find this interface more agreeable under some circumstances.
+Note there is nothing really that this command does that you cannot also do by interacting SMaHT Portal directly via your browser, but some command-line savvy users may find this interface more agreeable under some circumstances.

 Viewing Portal Schemas